timelyportfolio/rChartsExtra/d3pie/index.md

-The design and visualization world generally dislikes pie charts.
+The design and visualization world loves to belittle pie charts.
 However, there still exists a real demand for pie charts.
-Not that I would ever use a pie chart, but I was delighted to see the announcement of this very robust d3 pie library [`d3pie`](http://d3pie.org).
-It is so beautiful that it tempts me to violate my self-imposed ban on pie charts.
+Me use a pie chart - oh no, but I was delighted to see the announcement of this very robust d3 pie library [`d3pie`](http://d3pie.org).
+It is so beautiful and brilliantly designed that it tempted me to violate my self-imposed ban on pie charts.

 ### Get a rChart Shell for Our Delicious Pies